dennispassway/next-miguel/README.md

 ### Generating the Miguel styleguide
 Run the command you created in your `package.json`: `npm run build-miguel` or `yarn build-miguel` to generate the styleguide.
+By default, Miguel finds all `*.examples.js` files in your project and generates exampkles for them.
 The styleguide is created at `/pages/miguel-styleguide.js`

 Now run your local next server (`next`) and navigate to `/miguel-styleguide` to see the result.